 Founder & COO, Sightline Innovation

 At Sightline Innovation, Maithili's goal is to make this technology accessible to industry and immediately applicable without the need for data scientists or Phds.
 Sightline Innovation has designed a machine learning as a service platform designed to address problems facing industry today.
 As Founder and COO at Sightline Innovation, Maithili is in charge of ensuring smooth delivery of their solutions into a customer’s organization.
 Maithili is a long time entrepreneur and leverages decades of engineering management experience to ensure customers can harness the power of deep learning and achieve immediate gains.
-Maithili appeared on the Women in AI podcast last year, and will be joining us again to record another episode at the summit in Toronto next week.
+Maithili appeared on the Women in AI podcast last year.

 VP Head of the Office of the Chief Data Officer, TD Bank